cis-ds/course-site/content/homework/machine-learning/index.md

 # Submit the assignment

 Your assignment should be submitted as a set of two R Markdown documents using the `github_document` format.
 Follow instructions on [homework workflow](/faq/homework-guidelines/#homework-workflow).
-As part of the pull request, you're encouraged to reflect on what was hard/easy, problems you solved, helpful tutorials you read, etc.

 # Rubric